rust-lang/rfcs/text/3476-impl-trait-for-fn.md

     /* ... */
 }
 ```
-It gives the possibility to also implement a trait directly scoped to a function instead of generic implementation of multiple.
-Other than that, it basically behaves the same.
 It should also be possible to implement them via proc attribute macros:
 ```rust
 #[impl_debug_name = "Greeting"]
 fn greet() {